Modified Bitumen Roof Repair, Install & Replacement

 Both APP and SBS Modified Bitumen roofing systems have their pros and cons.
 APP is more resistant to UV radiation, while SBS is more flexible.
 SBS is easier, quicker, and safer to install.
 APP sheets may shrink over time, causing leaks, while SBS typically endures longer.
-After inspecting your roof, the expert contractors of Maxx Roof LLC will recommend a roofing material based on your roof size, budget, and other factors.
+After inspecting your roof, our expert roofers will recommend a commercial roofing material based on your roof size, budget, and other factors.

 Lifespan Of Modified Bitumen Roofing

 When choosing a roofing system, one of the first questions customers ask is usually “How long will my new roof last?”
 With proper upkeep, modified bitumen systems can endure 20+ years, depending on factors such as:

 - Whether or not you followed our roof maintenance tips

 Installation quality is a key factor for a long-lasting roof.
 An unprofessionally installed roof can lead to water pooling, which may cause weight imbalance, leaks, and structural damage to the building.
 To avoid such aggravations down the road, choose a reputable local contractor like Maxx Roof LLC Lakewood.
 We stand behind our work on all projects, big or small.

 Modified bitumen roofing system costs vary depending on several elements, including: